Opinion | The Senate’s first hearing on the Jan. 6 riot offered good questions — and few answers

 Former Capitol Police chief Steven A. Sund, who resigned under pressure after the attack, defended his department’s preparations for Jan.
 6, blaming faulty intelligence.
 “None of the intelligence we received predicted what actually occurred,” Mr. Sund told a joint meeting of the Homeland Security and Governmental Affairs Committee and the Rules and Administration Committee.
-Former sergeants-at-arms for the Senate and House, who were also forced to resign, said they too had expected the protests to be similar to two pro-Trump events in late 2020 that were far less violent.
+Former sergeants-at-arms for the Senate and House, who were also forced to resign, said they, too, had expected the protests to be similar to two pro-Trump events in late 2020 that were far less violent.

 None of them, they sheepishly admitted, had seen a Jan.
 5 bulletin from an FBI field office in Norfolk that flagged an anonymous social media threat warning of a violent assault on the Capitol.
 “Congress needs to hear glass breaking, doors being kicked in. . . .
 Go there ready for war.
 We get our President or we die.
 NOTHING else will achieve this goal,” read the document.
 That breakdown in communication — the FBI chose to send it by email instead of getting directly in touch with those responsible for guarding the Capitol — needs further investigation.
 Congress also still needs to find out why there was a delay in dispatching the National Guard even as the Capitol was under attack and Mr. Sund was pleading for help.
 Why did the Army hesitate?
 Was the White House interfering?
 Those are questions that need to be answered as the committees continue their probes and other investigations are undertaken.